amartyaraghav/cryptography/README.md

 Requirements:
   - Install Anaconda Navigator
+  - Open Jupyter Notebook
-  - Import the files in the Navigator
+  - Import the files in the Notebook
   - Run